Datahenge/temporal/README.md

 * Option 3: Load all calendar data into the *Redis Cache* at startup.
 Included complex calculations for `Week Number of Year`, `Week Dates`, and more.

 By leveraging the power of Redis, ERPNext can rapidly fetch date-based information with minimal CPU and Disk activity.

+### Temporal's Concept of Weeks

+* Weeks are numbered YYYY-WW  (e.g. 2021-14, 2022-51)
+* Weeks contain 7 complete days, starting with Sunday.
+* Weeks can -never- have fewer than 7 days.
+* Weeks "may" contain calendar days that have different calendar years.
+* However, each Week is "assigned" to 1 Year exclusively.

 ### Installation
 Using Bench: